Brad Pitt Reportedly Calls Angelina Jolie’s Interview About Their Split ‘Phony’

 The Tomb Raider star was seen hanging out with a mystery man just outside of their hotel in Siem Reap.
 Jolie looked happy with the man, whose identity is still unknown.
 Along with walking the streets together, the pair enjoyed a ride in a rickshaw.

 According to Celebeat, Pitt isn’t going to be happy once he learns that Jolie took another man on her trip to Cambodia with the kids.
-In fact, a source revealed that Pitt barely speaks with his kids, so seeing them spending time with another man is going to infuriate him even more.
+In fact, a source revealed that Pitt barely speaks with his kids, so seeing them spending time with another man is likely going to infuriate him even more.

 Jolie hasn’t addressed the rumors of the mystery man.
 She has, however, opened up about her new film and Maddox’s involvement in the project.

-According to Daily Mail, Maddox helped produce First They Killed My Father and is listed as an executive producer in the credit lines.
+According to the Daily Mail, Maddox helped produce First They Killed My Father and is listed as an executive producer in the credits.
 The credit is Maddox’s first involvement in a motion picture.

 Jolie adopted Maddox from a Cambodian orphanage in 2002.
 For Jolie, watching Maddox work on a film related to his country was particularly special and helped her better understand his roots and the things his parents lived through.

-Netflix funded the project with $25 million.
+Netflix funded the project, which carried a budget of $25 million.
 The Khmer-language movie stars a cast from Cambodia and is expected to start streaming in the fall.
 The movie centers on a Cambodian genocide that occurred 40 years ago.

 Tell us!
 Do you agree with Brad Pitt?
 Was Angelina Jolie’s interview an attempt to change how the public views her since their split?
 Let us know in the comments.